ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 `zcash_deserialize_external_count` and `zcash_serialize_external_count` utility functions,
 which make it easier to serialize and deserialize these arrays correctly.

 The order of some of the fields changed from V4 to V5.
 For example the `lock_time` and `expiry_height` were moved above the transparent inputs and outputs.

+The serialized field order and field splits are in [the V5 transaction section in the NU5 spec](https://zips.z.cash/protocol/nu5.pdf#txnencodingandconsensus).
+(Currently, the V5 spec is on a separate page after the V1-V4 specs.)

+Zebra's structs sometimes use a different order from the spec.
+We combine fields that occur together, to make it impossible to represent structurally invalid Zcash data.

+In general:
-Zebra enums and structs put fields in serialized order.
+* Zebra enums and structs put fields in serialized order.
-Composite structs and emnum variants are ordered based on **last** data deserialized for the composite.
+* Composite structs and emnum variants are ordered based on **last** data deserialized for the composite.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation